 Cinnamon Crunch Topping

 - 1/4 cup unsweetened apple sauce

 - 1 tsp pure vanilla extract

-- Mix milk, water, honey, chia, arrowroot, cinnamon and salt at the bottom of your 3 quart Crock-Pot.
+- Mix milk, water, maple syrup, chia, arrowroot, cinnamon and salt at the bottom of your 3 quart Crock-Pot.

 - Layer sliced apples over top and do not combine.